Making the Elite: Top Jobs, Disparities, and Solutions: A Model of the Job Placement Process

 \textbf{Incoming hires.} I now complete the firm's problem.
 Let $C(j)$ denote the set of applicants who accept an offer from job $j$.
 I will assume that the utility of job $j$ from cohort $C(j)$ is given by

-An economic interpretation of Equation~\ref{eq:9} is that jobs do not focus on complementarities or team building during hiring.
-The assumption is plausible, as the university comprises a small fraction of a job's overall incoming cohort---i.e., a job does not coordinate student hires across universities.
-Moreover, jobs select students for interviews based on screening tests that are general in scope.
+Equation~\ref{eq:9} says that jobs do not focus on team building during initial hiring.
+This is plausible as the college comprises a small fraction of a job's overall incoming cohort.
+Plus, a job hiring from this college has only one day to decide its cohort after interviews and has to do so at every other elite Indian college it hires from, making it difficult to coordinate on team building (Section~\ref{sec:data1}).
+Moreover, jobs select students based on screening tests that are general in scope (Section~\ref{sec:data overview firms}).

 In Equation~\ref{eq:9} above, the utility of job $j$ is defined for a \emph{given} cohort $C(j)$.
 Note that $C(j)$ is random from the perspective of job $j$ when it is deciding which students to extend offers to.
 Accepting an offer from job $j$ depends upon employer-unobserved idiosyncratic student preferences for job $j$ as well as those for other jobs (through $\epsilon_{i}$ in Equation \ref{eq:finalstage}), while getting other jobs depends upon idiosyncratic match terms not observed by job $j$ (through $\mu_{ij'}$ in Equation \ref{eq:8}).
-While job $j$ does not observe $\mu_{ij'}$ for $j' \ne j$, it observes $(S_{ij}, w_j, q_{i}, \mu_{ij})$ for each student $i$.
+Although job $j$ does not observe $\mu_{ij'}$ for $j' \ne j$, it observes $(S_{ij}, w_j, q_{i}, \mu_{ij})$ for each student $i$.
 Job $j$ solves

 where the above expectation is taken over unknowns from the perspective of job $j$, $A(j)$ is the set of applicants to job $j$, $Z(j)$ is the set of applicants who receive offers from job $j$, and Equation~\ref{eq:eleven} is the ex-ante hiring constraint faced by job $j$.
 The left-hand side of Equation~\ref{eq:eleven} is the expected size of the incoming cohort $C(j)$ for job $j$, where $V_{ij}$ is the utility to job $j$ from student $i$, $\underline{k^{*}_{j}}$ is the job-specific hiring cutoff, $A_i$ is the application vector of student $i$, and $C^{*}_i$ is the optimal job choice by student $i$ at the job choice stage.
 The right-hand side of Equation~\ref{eq:eleven} is the ex-ante hiring cap of each job $j$, denoted by $\overline{M_{j}}$ (which is not a parameter).